Book Reviews

 - Monster of God, by David Quammen

-- The Golden Spruce, by John Vaillant
+- The Golden Spruce: A True Story of Myth, Madness and Greed, by John Vaillant

 - Wolfer: A Memoir, by Carter Niemeyer